Brian and Hannah Tamaki arrested after anti-mandate protest

 The woman has been charged with two counts of failing to comply with a Covid-19 order.

-They are due to appear before Auckland District Court by video link later today.
+Brian Tamaki is due to appear before Auckland District Court by video link later today, while Hannah Tamaki will be released on police bail to appear at a later date.

+A small group of people have gathered outside Mt Eden Prison in support of the pair.

 Around 100 people gathered outside Auckland Central Police Station on Tuesday morning, after the pair had been asked to report there.